 data test1(drop=rc); if _N_ = 1 then do; declare hash h(); h.defineKey('ID'); h.defineData('c'); h.defineDone(); end; set Example; flag=0; rc=h.check(); if rc ne 0 then do; c=1; h.add(); end; if rc=0 then do; rc=h.find(); c=c+1; if c=5 then flag=1; rc=h.replace(); end; run;

-The example above is simply, but very effective.
+The example above is simple but very effective.
 The logic can easily be modified to a variety of problems.

-Output observations the sum of variable exceeds 500
+Output observations the sum of a variable exceeds 500

-Now, i make things a bit more complicated.
+Now, I make things a bit more complicated.
 Not I want to output observations where the sum of some variable values hash just exceeded 500.
 The logic is somewhat the same as above.
-However, here I create a second hash object from which I output the final observations of interest.
-I dont want all observations where some variables values until now exceed 500.
+However, here I create a second object from which I output the final observations of interest.
+I do not want all observations where some variables values until now exceed 500.
 I want the observation that makes the sum exceed 500.

 data _null_; if _N_ = 1 then do; declare hash h(); h.defineKey('ID'); h.defineData('sum_var1'); h.defineDone(); declare hash ids(); ids.defineKey('ID'); ids.defineData('date', 'var1', 'var2', 'sum_var1'); ids.defineDone(); end; set Example end=lr; rc=h.check(); if rc ne 0 then do; sum_var1=var1; h.add(); end; if rc=0 then do; rc=h.find(); sum_var1=sum_var1+var1; if sum_var1 ge 500 and ids.check() ne 0 then ids.add(); rc=h.replace(); end; if lr then ids.output(dataset:'IdsOver500'); run;

-Again, the example is easily extendable to related situation.
+Again, the example is easily extendable to related situations.
 Therefore, I like to keep examples like this in abbreviations for easy retrieval.

 In this post, we have seen examples of using the hash object as a dynamic data structure.
-This is a nice use of the hash object because it utilizes the unique feature of being able to grow or shrink dynamically at run time.
+This is a nice use of the object because it utilizes the unique feature of being able to grow or shrink dynamically at run time.
 This fact separates the hash object from the Temporary Array because we do not have to specify the size at compile time.
 Also, we avoid sorting the data, which is always desirable from a performance point of view.
 Classic uses of the hash object as a dynamic placeholder is further described in the blog posts Remove Duplicate Observation With the SAS Hash Object and Use the Hash Object as a Cache in PROC FCMP.
 Also, see a beautiful implementation of its dynamic nature in the post Identify Connected Components in SAS with PROC OPTNET.

 For more tricks like this, I recommend the book Data Management Solutions Using SAS Hash Table Operations: A Business Intelligence Case Study.